jmscreation/Engine/README.md

 As of right now, there is no documentation.
 I will eventually provide a video tutorial demonstrating the use of this framework.

+It is highly recommended you use the following compilers, because the static libraries included were compiled with MinGW 7.3.0

 Download 32bit And 64bit Compiler Here
 (This is MinGW32 + MinGW64 7.3.0)